LarryKuhn/CSV-Profiler/README.md

 1. Automatic generation of configuration and parameter template files with column test recommendations.

 2. Profile any column, producing a report of unique column values and occurrence counts.

+    * New: "unique" profile option reports duplicate values and the record sequence numbers where they were found.

+    * New: "statistical" profile option uses a pandas series to generate a statistical column profile (i.e. mean, median, etc.)

 3. Column test options: